-Fish are the single most abused group of animals on the planet.
+Fish are one of the most abused groups of animals on the planet.
 Despite irrefutable scientific evidence that fish feel pain, many animal cruelty laws don’t apply to fish.
-As a result, they are killed by the trillions in the food sector, the pet trade, laboratories, and blood sports.
+As a result, they are killed by the trillions in the food sector, the pet trade, laboratories, and blood sports..

 On cruel fish farms, fish are confined to ponds of filthy water where they are eaten alive by parasites.
 Fifty percent of farmed fish are deaf and it can take fish up to nine minutes to die from suffocation.

 The commercial fishing industry is similarly barbaric.
 Wild fish are killed in brutal ways like beheading and suffocation.
 In addition to extreme animal cruelty, overfishing is directly leading to one of the biggest existential problems of modern times — climate change.

 Wild fish are also caught for sport and many sustain severe injuries which kill them if they are released.
 22% of caught fish have their vision permanently impaired.

 If a dog or cat was subjected to this abuse, it would be a felony in many states.
 But fish are not protected from this type of cruelty.
 Nearly all states exempt “standard fishing practices” from their animal cruelty laws.

 In pet stores, fish languish in hazardous conditions and frequently die from neglect and improper care following purchase.
 These animals are sourced from the underwater equivalent of puppy mills or are captured from the wild via barbaric methods like cyanide poisoning.
 Even when fish cruelty is reported, it is rarely prosecuted.